 -opt for environmental donations on your wedding registry (you can do this on Zola!) to encourage your guests to gift carbon-offsetting charity instead or in addition to conventional wedding gifts.

 -go for smaller guest list.
 In addition to saving some money by keeping your day more intimate and only having those closest join you on your special day, you'll cut down on a lot of costs and a lot of extra stress.
 It's probably the easiest, yet hardest item on this list!

 PHEW.
 That was a lot, but hopefully it gave you guys some amazing ideas and places to start.
-If you have any ideas or suggestions on how to throw an eco-friendly wedding, please let me know in the comments or shoot us a message!
+If you have any ideas or suggestions on how to throw a planet friendly celebration, please let me know in the comments or shoot us a message!
 As always, if you need any help implementing or brainstorm more ideas, you can always shoot us an email, and we can talk it out together.
 Below is a graphic that you can save on Pinterest to make sure this article is always handy.
-Happy wedding planning, my friends!!!
+Happy planning, my friends!!